 Do something the client wasn’t expecting

-Bring out a cool guitar amp that they’ve never seen, add real tube distortion to the lead vocal, add an instrument the band has never heard of, splice in a dropout, completely edit the arrangement.
+Bring out a cool guitar amp they’ve never seen, add real tube distortion to the lead vocal, add an instrument the band has never heard of, splice in a dropout, and completely edit the arrangement.
 Enhance their music with impressive production tricks.
 Make a point to emphasize your special touch (whatever that may be).
-This helps leave a lasting impression and they’ll know who they need to come back to next time in order to get that same badass production.
+This helps leave a lasting impression, and they’ll know who they need to come back to next time in order to get that same badass production.

 Exceed their expectations, make the client sound better than they do

 Exceeding the client’s expectations is the most surefire way to get a repeat client.
 The client will go into the session with an idea of what they want and what they hope the final product will sound like.
 If you’re able to exceed these expectations and produce a product even better than they had originally imagined, they’ll likely want to return so they can experience the same thing.
-Now the client isn’t just booking a recording studio, they are booking you because they know you’ll make them sound good.
+Now the client isn’t just booking a recording studio.
+They are booking you because they know you’ll make them sound good.

 This is how you form a team and partnership with your clients that can turn into a long term working relationship.
-If you ask any successful engineer they will tell you that these types of relationships are paramount to sustaining a career in this field.
-Your loyal clients are not only valuable because of their direct business– they’re also going to be putting your name out there, spreading the word and ultimately bringing you more clients.
+If you ask any successful engineer, they will tell you that these types of relationships are paramount to sustaining a career in this field.
+Your loyal clients are not only valuable because of their direct business– they’re also going to be putting your name out there, spreading the word, and ultimately bringing you more clients.
 Word of mouth advertising is by far the most form of marketing for any engineer or producer.